 Processions manifest a popular religious spirit, full of emotion and art: flowers, candles, marches and incense smell that attract thousands of people who come to see and applaud their favorite Brotherhood, year after year

 Nazarenos (penitents): They belong to a Brotherhood, association of Catholic faithful with pious, religious and welfare purposes.
 The origin of their clothing is in the Inquisition (XV century), when people were punished for religious reasons (penitents).
 So, they were imposed the requirement to wear a special dress to show their conversion.

-Our Father Jesus Captive , sculpture popularly known as "The Captive" in Málaga.
-The captive is taken in procession on Easter Monday, about 30,000 people march behind as penitents.
+This is a sculpture of Jesus, it is popularly known as "The Captive" in Málaga.
+"The captive" is taken in procession on Easter Monday, about 30,000 people march behind the sculpture as penitents.

 Málaga: The Capital of the Sun Coast, Spain